kelvinokumba/bol-battlr/README.md

 Create a pull request to the original repository.

 **Author**
-This project is written by VICTOR MASIBO.
+This project is written by Kelvin Okumba.

 **License**
 This project is licensed under the MIT License - see the LICENSE file for details.